Where business leaders are made

-Built in the 1950s and majorly renovated in the 90s, Copeland Hall has been home to the College of Business since the very beginning.
-It features both classroom and administrative offices, specialty computer labs, and five Centers of Excellence — the Ralph and Luci Schey Sales Center, the Center for Entrepreneurship, the Center for International Business, the Center for Sports Administration, and the Robert D. Walter Center for Strategic Leadership.
+Built in 1956 and dedicated on April 1, 1957, and majorly renovated in the 90s, Copeland Hall has been home to the College of Business since the very beginning.
+It features both classrooms and administrative offices, meeting and conference rooms, specialty computer labs, four of the COB's Centers of Excellence, and more.

-Copeland is within easy walking distance to other university buildings, and Baker Center is just down the road when you need a lunch or coffee break.
-Plus it is right at the end of Court Street in Uptown Athens where you can enjoy some of city’s best local restaurants and shops.
-(A good thing to keep in mind when you’re showing your parents around campus!)
+Copeland is within easy walking distance to other university buildings such as Alden Library and Baker Center.
+Plus, Copeland is right on Court Street in Uptown Athens: Uptown is where you can enjoy some of city’s best local restaurants and shops.

 - Career & Student Success Center